BlueBrain/basalt/README.md

 This repository grabs a few third-party libraries as *git modules*.
 To clone them when you clone basalt, use `git clone --recursive` option.

-If you have already cloned basalt, you can get the submodules with the command:
+If you have already cloned basalt, you can get the git submodules with the command:
 `git submodule update --recursive --init`

 ## Building the library 101

 ### C++ Library only

-To build the Python 3 basalt package and run the tests:
+To build the basalt C++ shared library and run the tests:
 ```sh
 cd /path/to/basalt
 mkdir build